mbridak/not1mm/README.md

 - [Esc] Clears the input fields of any text.
 - [CTRL-Esc] Stops cwdaemon from sending Morse.
-- [PgUp] Increases the cwdaemon sending speed.
+- [PgUp] Increases the cw sending speed.
-- [PgDown] Decreases the cwdaemon sending speed.
+- [PgDown] Decreases the cw sending speed.
 - [CTRL-PgUp] Jump to the next spot above the current VFO cursor in the bandmap window.
 - [CTRL-PgDown] Jump to the next spot below the current VFO cursor in the bandmap window.
 - [TAB] Move cursor to the right one field.